bednabedna/gengrammar/README.md

 # gengrammar

 This JavaScript code generator creates parsers according to a [context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar) description in input.
 Context-free grammars are more powerful than regular expressions as they can recognize [context-free languages](https://en.wikipedia.org/wiki/Context-free_language).
-This code generator enhances context-free grammars with regex-like syntax, introducing escape sequences and cardinalities (?, *, +) to increase expressive capabilities.
+This code generator enhances context-free grammars with regex-like syntax, introducing escape sequences (`\w`, `\n`, `\"`) and cardinalities (`?`, `*`, `+`) to increase expressive capabilities.

 The grammar can be describe by composing function calls or by a string that defines it.
 The files generated after executing the `index.js`, can be found in the `/generated` folder.
 This allows you to review the generated code without needing to run it.
 Notably, this project remains free from any external dependencies.